-The Loop CID Board has selected Arcturis Design Collaborative to develop master plan for the Business Loop.
+The Loop CID Board has selected Arcturis Design Collaborative to develop a master Corridor Plan for the Business Loop.
 They will be teaming up with CBB Engineering and ESS Engineering for the project.

 The projects they’ve worked on in the past include the Manchester Avenue Streetscape project, the Cape Girardeau Downtown Strategic Plan, the Jefferson City Wayfinding Master Plan, the Rangeline Streetscape and Pedestrian Improvements, and the College Avenue Safety Enhancement Project.